 The school counselor says the hope is that the program will help create a more caring environment.
 There will be a rewarding system every time a student is following the lesson and is seen helping other students.

 “Teachers are going to be having a lesson, again, like I said, every Wednesday.
 Also, kiddos will be going home with lessons, and the parents will get to see what they’ve done in the classroom, what they’ve learned about empathy, and then they’ll be asked to practice those skills at home and come back with a little bit of homework,” Riley said.

 Each student will receive a paper slip with a new lesson every Wednesday.
 They’re also encouraged to dream big and that’s exactly what this hopes and dream wall is a reminder of.

-“We are so much about promoting character and I think this is tied right along with character because its character traits that can help you realize number one is have hopes and have dreams, because that’s what gets you up from bed in the morning and moves you forward,” Jeffrey Wade, the Gene Dillon Elementary School 5th Grade teacher said.
+“We are so much about promoting character and I think this is tied right along with character because it’s character traits that can help you realize, number one, is have hopes and have dreams, because that’s what gets you up from bed in the morning and moves you forward,” said Jeffrey Wade, Gene Dillon Elementary School 5th grade teacher.

 The display has memorabilia from past students from the Bemidji Area School District who’ve become successful.

 “We can talk about these folks to the kids, and we can say, ‘he,y I remember these kids, I remember these folks.
 This is what they’re doing now, this is what they’re doing in the community to give back to the community.’
 And I think this is just one way again of attaching goals,” Wade said.